sparkflows/sparkflows-docs/docs/azure/admin-guide/adls.rst

 Azure Data Lake Storage
 ========

-This document describes the steps for Configuring ADLS in Fire Insights running on a virtual machine.
+This document describes the steps for Configuring ADLS in Sparkflows running on a virtual machine.

 Inorder to Configure ADLS in Fire Insights, User need to have below pre-requisites in Azure.